opentensor/bittensor/MIGRATION.md

 15. camfairchild: TODO, but we should have a grab_metadata if we don't already.
 Maybe don't decode, but can have a call that removes the Raw prefix, and another just doing grab_metadata_raw (no decoding)

 ## New features
-1. Add `bittensor.utils.hex_to_ss58` function.
+1. ✅ Add `bittensor.utils.hex_to_ss58` function.
 SDK still doesn't have it.
 (Probably inner import `from scalecodec import ss58_encode, ss58_decode`)
-2. Implement Crowdloan logic.
+2. ✅ Implement Sub-subnets logic.
+Subtensor PR https://github.com/opentensor/subtensor/pull/1984
+3. Implement `Crowdloan` logic.
 Issue: https://github.com/opentensor/bittensor/issues/3017
-3. ✅ Implement Sub-subnets logic.
-Subtensor PR https://github.com/opentensor/subtensor/pull/1984

 ## Testing
 1. ✅ When running tests via Docker, ensure no lingering processes occupy required ports before launch.